Surrender a Cat

-We are a non-profit rescue and adoption center for homeless cats and kittens and guarantee safe haven for all cats we take in.
+We are a non-profit rescue and adoption center for homeless cats and kittens and our cats stay with us until they find homes.
 We do not euthanize cats except for severe health or behavioral issues, when their quality of life is compromised.
 We are a mostly cage-free environment with a capacity of 25-35 cats in our colonies at any given time.

-Other cat guardians planning to surrender their cat or kitten please call us at 719-362-4600 to be sent a Surrender Application and have a brief interview with shelter staff.
+If you need to surrender your cat or kitten please call us at 719-362-4600 to be sent a Surrender Application and have a brief interview with shelter staff.
 Please let us know if you have special circumstances.
 We will try to get your cat in as quickly as possible, but we can’t make any guarantees because our census changes daily.
 If you have planned ahead at least 30 days, we will do our very best to accommodate your plans.
 If you are put on the waiting list, please check in with us monthly to maintain your place on the list.

 Happy Cats Haven reserves the right to admit cats based on a verbal history, medical documentation, physical assessment and space availability: